 One of the worst cards in the game, according to the community is The End Comes.
 Very rarely do you want to include this in your deck to recycle the encounter discard pile into the encounter deck.
 This can be done to make sure that discarded objectives are in the encounter deck again.
 However, having this trigger only when a Dwarf character leaves play is way too situational for most players.

 There are many decks and Fellowships that play only Dwarves.
-Here are a couple of examples:
+Here are a couple of examples to help inspire you to play Dwarves or build your own deck!:

 In the end, I like that the Dwarves have helped many players through some tough quests, and they have taken their blame for it.
-Now I am eager to see what the Wilderlands cycle has in store for the stout folk under the Mountain.
+But with the recent mining addition to the archetype, they have become fun to see in play again.
+I’ll always have a Dwarf deck at the ready to bring to Underground quests, which is where they shine!